 A good rule to follow is to dedicate a half hour in the morning to looking over different job boards and sending out pitches.

 If you are unsure what job boards to look on, here are a few that post quality job ads:

 It’s good practice to send out at least 10 pitches every week.
 This increases your chance of getting a response and landing the gig just by pure probability statistics.

 You don’t have to start at 10 a week if you’re used to only pitching twice a month.
 Even if you send out a pitch letter once a week that doubles your chances of landing a writing job.
 Send out as many pitches as you want, as long as you can commit to that number on a weekly basis.

-Pitch Like a Man
+Craft a Pitch Letter Like a Man

 For all the women who are freelance writers, let’s up our game and start pitching like a man.

 What does this exactly mean?
 It means that men seek out writing opportunities they aren’t really qualified for much more than women do.
 Women, on the other hand, need to be completely confident that they are qualified before considering to pitch for a job.

 So, if you want to increase your chances of scoring a writing job, start pitching to jobs that you may not be 100% qualified for.
 This doesn’t mean you are lying, it means you are finding areas in your life that you can use to draw from when applying for a job.

 For example, if there is a blogging ad for a WordPress blogger, you might not jump at this opportunity because you think it might be too technical.
 But, if your writer website is on WordPress, you can emphasize this in your pitch letter as,